Building Upon a Strong Foundation of Criminal Law Programs

 As part of the law school’s nationally recognized Clinical Program, the Criminal Justice Clinic is designed with the twin goals of teaching student attorneys about the theory and practice of advocacy in the criminal and juvenile justice systems and teaching them how these skills translate to other practice settings.
 Some students practice as defense attorneys representing indigent clients under the supervision of clinic faculty while others work under the supervision of prosecutors in local prosecutors’ offices.
 The clinic is co-directed by Professors Jenny Roberts and Binny Miller.

 The Criminal Law Pracitioner, formerly the Criminal Law Brief, is dedicated to addressing key issues in criminal law in ways that are helpful to practicing attorneys, judges, legislators, and law students.
 The Practitioner, published biannually, promotes the scholarship of criminal law practitioners and current Washington College of Students pursuing a career in the field.

 The law school’s Trial Advocacy Program continues to expand its extensive course offerings – nearly 400 students enroll each year in one or more of 35 small sections of 11 trial advocacy courses.
 The law school also recently added an LL.M. in Advocacy that aids graduates in preparation for all aspects of litigation.
-The Trial Advocacy Program is directed by Professor David Aaronson.
+The Trial Advocacy Program is directed by Professor David Aaronson and is ranked #4 in the country.

 Directed by Professor Brenda Smith, the Project is a leader in addressing the implications and implementation of the Prison Rape Elimination Act of 2003 and its national standards.
 Since 2000, the Project on Addressing Prison Rape has provided training, technical assistance, and legal guidance for correctional agencies, advocates, and survivors who want to effectively prevent, respond, and eliminate sexual abuse in custodial settings.